The Voyage of Callisto

 Callisto and Constance (Tom Cunliffe) in Ardglass, Northern Ireland

-Tom actually apologised to us for running his generator in the tiny marina as he had an engineer on board trying to fix a problem with it - Don't worry Tom, it was one of the highlights of our trip!
+Later while I was sitting in the cockpit, opposite Tom's boat, he actually apologised to me for running his generator in the tiny marina as he had an engineer on board trying to fix a problem with it - Don't worry Tom, we have learned so much from your books and TV programmes over the years, it was one of the highlights of our trip!

-In the early evening, from the top of the marina walkway, the hills of the Isle of Man suddenly magically appeared clearly visible despite being something like 36 miles away across the sea.
+In the early evening, from the top of the marina walkway, the hills of the Isle of Man suddenly magically appeared like some mirage clearly visible despite being something like 36 miles away across the sea and not previously in view at all.

 The Isle of Man suddenly appeared clearly visible above the marina wall at Ardglass - Approx 36 miles away